Duugu/wow_menu/readme ENGLISH.txt

 	- add server type to server names

 Release notes:
+	2.9
+		- Changed the alternative key binds for the numpad 7-9 from Shift to Ctrl + Shift:
+			Control + Shift + I for numpad 7
+			Control + Shift + O for numpad 8
+			Control + Shift + P for numpad 9

 	2.8
 		- Added alternative key binds for the numpad 7-9 feature:
 			Shift + I for numpad 7